TLop503/quicksand/README.md

 # Browser Sandbox for Viewing Potentially Malicious Content

 ## Project Overview
 A Browserling alternative using containers as a way to investigate websites.
-This will be a web-based user interface that will utilize an iframe connected to a sandboxed browser to isolate the content and enhance provided security.
+This will be a web-based user interface that will utilize an iframe connected to a sandboxed browser to isolate the content and enhance overall security.
 The use of containers will allow for easy cleanup without directly restarting the host.
-There will be an opt-in IP anonymization trigger that routes the IP through Tor and is compatible with Chrome and Firefox.
+There will be an opt-in IP anonymization trigger that routes the IP through Tor and is compatible with Tor and Firefox.

 **Project Purpose:**
 - Serve as a safe and agile alternative to Browserling
-- Provide a sandboxed environment where malicious sites can be analyzed without risk
+- Provides a sandboxed environment where malicious sites can be analyzed without risk
 - Ensure usability and consistency with standard browsing experiences

 **Key Features:**
 - Web-based design UI with sandboxed iframe rendering
 - Containerized environment for safe isolation
-- Automated cleanup
+- Automated cleanup and reset
 - Optional Tor routing for IP anonymization
-- Support for multiple browsers (Firefox, Chromium)
+- Support for multiple browsers

 ## Tool Requirements
 **Go:** v1.24.7